marcopennekamp/lore/articles/functional-constructors.md

 Each constructible type `X` defines a *root constructor* `X: (T1, ..., Tn) => X` for some types `T1` through `Tn`.
 You **must** use this constructor to create instances of `X`.
 Any other constructor function will use the root constructor to create objects of `X`.

-It is generated as follows: Attributes (including components) are added to the constructor's parameter list in the order that they appear in inside the type's body.
-Each parameter adopts the appropriate type of the attribute.
-A component attribute of type `C` will result in a parameter type `Bindable[C]`, because component objects need to be bound to the owner object.
+It is generated as follows: Attributes and components are added to the constructor's parameter list in the order that they appear in inside the type's body.
+Each attribute parameter adopts the appropriate type of the attribute.
+A component of type `C` will result in a parameter type `@C`, because component objects need to be bound to the owner object.
 Default attribute values are added as default argument values to the root constructor.

 For example, take the following class:

     class Skeleton extends Entity2D {
-        component healthState: HealthState
+        component HealthState
-        import {const health, heal, damage} from healthState private const boneCount: Int = 5
+        import {const health, heal, damage} from HealthState private const boneCount: Int = 5
         ...
     }

 The root constructor of `Skeleton` has the following signature:

-    Skeleton(position: Bindable[Position],
-             sprite: Bindable[Sprite],
-             healthState: Bindable[healthState],
+    Skeleton(Position: @Position,
+             Sprite: @Sprite,
+             HealthState: @HealthState,
              boneCount: Int = 5)

-The attributes `position` and `sprite` are derived from the `Entity2D` superclass.
+The attributes `Position` and `Sprite` are derived from the `Entity2D` constructor.
 The default attribute value for `boneCount` ends up as a default argument value.

+TODO: How can we call non-root constructors of a supertype if the root constructor implicitly constructs the Entity2D type.
+Perhaps we should allow specifying the constructor that should be used to initialise the base type (and then we have the problem that such a constructor, being an ordinary function, returns an Entity2D type instead of initialising a Skeleton type).

 ### Overwriting Root Constructors

-It is sometimes inconvenient when private attributes are exposed through the root constructor, especially when it comes to attributes like `boneCount` in the example above.
+It is sometimes inconvenient to expose private attributes through the root constructor, especially when it comes to attributes like `boneCount` in the example above.
 In such and other cases, you can overwrite the root constructor as follows:

     class Clock {
-        component position: Position
+        component Position
         private mut time: Float = 0.0
     }

     object Clock {
-        constructor Clock(position: Bindable[Position]) = this(position) // Note that the time parameter is assigned its default value.
+        constructor Clock(Position: @Position) = this(position) // Note that the time parameter receives its default value.
     }

 TODO: Can we find a better syntax than `this(...)` for this?